-Dr. Michael P. Akemann has been engaged in economic research and consulting for the past twenty years.
+Dr. Michael P. Akemann has been engaged in economic research and consulting for the past twenty-five years.

-Dr. Akemann has testified at deposition and trial in US federal courts and California state courts on IP damages; Fair, Reasonable, and Non-Discriminatory (FRAND) considerations; antitrust matters; and other commercial damages issues.
-He has also testified at deposition and trial on public interest, domestic industry, and tailored remedies issues on matters before the US International Trade Commission; and on FRAND-related issues before the Shenzhen (China) People’s Intermediate Court.
+Dr. Akemann has testified in US federal courts and California state courts on IP damages; fair, reasonable, and nondiscriminatory (FRAND) considerations; antitrust matters; and other commercial damages issues.
+He has also testified on public interest, domestic industry, and tailored remedies issues on matters before the ITC; and on FRAND-related issues before the Shenzhen (China) People’s Intermediate Court.

 Areas of Expertise